About me

 My name is Forrest Cameranesi.
 I am a self-styled "Geek of All Trades" from Ojai, California.

-I have an Associate's degree in Multimedia Arts and Technologies, with honors, from Santa Barbara City College; and a Bachelor's degree in Philosophy, with highest honors, from the University of California at Santa Barbara.
+I have a Bachelor's degree in Philosophy, with highest honors, from the University of California at Santa Barbara; and an Associate's degree in Multimedia Arts and Technologies, with honors, from Santa Barbara City College.

 In my spare time I am an amateur philosopher, author, and game developer, legacies of professional lives I almost lived.
-On this site you will find the slowly-in-progress editions of my two original magnum opera, the Codex Quaerentis and the Chronicles of Quelouva, as well as the project I'm probably best known for, my game mod Eternal.
+On this site you will find the slowly-in-progress editions of my two original magnum opera, the Codex Quaerentis and the Chronicles of Quelouva, as well as my game mod Eternal.

-I do a lot of hiking in the beautiful nature that surrounds me.
-I take pictures as I go, and collect the best of my photography to share here as well.
+I also do a lot of hiking in the beautiful nature that surrounds me, taking pictures as I go, and collecting the best of my photography to share here as well.

 I used to sing karaoke, and people kept telling me I should sing professionally, but I don't have anywhere to do so any more.
 And I used to perform in the Rocky Horror Picture Show with Big Purple Onion Productions in San Luis Obispo, California.